 To review the status of your data feeds, you need to review the job history in the Adobe UI.
 The job history will hold the last 30 days' activity for all report suites.
 To view the history, select one or more feeds.
 Next, click

 Job History.
 The Jobs page opens and displays the history for the selected feeds.

 Can I use my tagging plan for QA/QC?

 Yes, the contents of your feeds will be influenced by tagging.
 An often overlooked quality control issue is poorly or inconsistently implemented tags for an RSID.
-This can introduce special characters, odd data types and other issues that can conflict with rules and reserved (delimiter) characters specified by Adobe.
-These types of issues can cause load errors into a target warehouse due to data type or rule mismatches.
+This can introduce special characters, odd data types, and other issues that can conflict with rules and reserved (delimiter) characters specified by Adobe.
+These issues can cause load errors in a target warehouse due to data type or rule mismatches.